 Carbohydrate intolerance or malabsorption is another common cause of bloating that often is missed.
 The two most common types are lactose intolerance and fructose intolerance.
 In those people who are deficient in these enzymes, those foods will not be broken down properly and colonic bacteria will ferment them to produce excessive gas.
 One study found that up to one third of patients with suspected IBS had fructose intolerance.

-Eat slower, don’t drink through a straw, don’t talk while eating, don’t chew gum.
+a.
+Eat slower, Don’t drink through a straw, Don’t talk while eating, Don’t chew gum - If You Have SIBO THEN try THIS:

-Take a round of antibiotics like Xifaxan, or try natural treatments like Atrantil.
-You can also try a diet low in starches like SCD and FODMAP.
+a.
+Taking a round of antibiotics like Xifaxan or trying Natural treatments like Atrantil.
+You can also try eating a different diet low in starches like an SCD and FODMAP. - If You Have Carbohydrate Intolerance THEN try THIS:

-Remove lactose from your diet, then fructose (including high fructose corn syrup).
-If this doesn’t help, consider the FODMAP diet.
+a.
+Try taking Lactose out of your diet, then Fructose (including high fructose corn syrup) and this still doesn’t help then consider the FODMAP diet.